elevating child care

 Hi!

-Thank you for your letter — a wonderful Christmas gift!
+Thank you for your letter.
 I’m thrilled to be able to open the door for you to discover Magda Gerber and Dr. Emmi Pikler’s approach to infant care.
 I laud your instinct to acknowledge your baby as a capable, unique individual worthy of respect, and I hope I can help give you all the support you need to parent a little differently from those around you.
 That’s the challenge, but the benefits are huge.
 You will never regret treating your child as a whole person from the very beginning.
 You’ll be amazed and gratified by the relationship you develop with your baby.

 I’m not well-informed about Attachment Parenting either, but I have learned a little from AP readers since beginning this blog.
 I agree that the spirit and the principles are lovely, and developing a secure attachment with our babies is vital.
-But as you read in my controversial post on the subject, I take issue with the term ’babywearing’ because it connotes a lack of respect for babies.
-We don’t ‘wear’ another person.
-And I would question the wisdom of a child-rearing philosophy that places such a term front and center.
+But as you read in my controversial post on the subject, I take issue with the term “babywearing” because, to me, it connotes a lack of respect for babies.
+We don’t “wear” another person.

 We live in a society in which babies are often objectified, perceived as cute little things rather than whole people with a point-of-view worth considering.
 We love babies but don’t always think to respect them.
-The use of the term ‘babywearing’ perpetuates this perception – it’s part of the problem, not the solution.
+The use of terms like “babywearing’ perpetuate this perception.
 Whether we believe the practice is necessary for bonding or not (Magda Gerber did not), or whether we think words matter or not (I believe they do), the term objectifies babies.
 No question.

 Now, let’s talk about this exciting event in your life — your baby!
 And a very important part of your baby’s life — sleep.